mailhog/MailHog/README.md

 ### Features

+See [MailHog libraries](docs/LIBRARIES.md) for a list of MailHog client libraries.

 * ESMTP server implementing RFC5321
 * Support for SMTP AUTH (RFC4954) and PIPELINING (RFC2920)
 * Web interface to view messages (plain text, HTML or source)